Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/7.0-add-coin-and-obstacles/en.md

 ## Introduction
 In this tutorial, we will try to add Coin and Obstacles into our parkour game.

-Thus our player can collect the coin when he is running and he will die when he collide with the obstacle.
+After this tutorial, our player should be able to collect the coin when he is running and he will die when he collides with the obstacle.

 We will also cover how to design a game level with tiled map editor.
-Since the game logic is a little bit complex than before, so we will refactor the code before we are adding new game components.
+Since the game logic is a little bit complex than before, so we will refactor the code before we adding new game components.

 ## Preparation
 Before we start, let's finish the preparation stuff.

 ### Setup Resource and Globals
 Since we will add two more game elements into our parkour game.
-So we need add some more global integers to identify each game items.
+So we need add some more global integer tags to identify each game items.

-Let's add the following code snippets in the end of *globals.js*:
+Let's add the following code snippets at the end of *globals.js*:

 ```
 // collision type for chipmunk